WERC (AM)

-WERC was the first station in Birmingham to carry an all-talk format.
-Weekdays begin with a local news and interview show, Alabama's Morning News with JT and Leah.
-The rest of the weekday schedule is nationally syndicated shows, largely from co-owned Premiere Networks: The Glenn Beck Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Michael Berry Show, The Jesse Kelly Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

-On weekends, WERC-AM-FM air mostly specialty shows on money, health, gardening, home repair and travel, some of which are paid brokered programming.
-Syndicated weekend shows include The Weekend with Michael Brown, Travel with Rudy Maxa, Sunday Night Live with Bill Cunningham and At Home with Gary Sullivan.
-Most hours begin with an update from Fox News Radio.
-WERC-AM-FM have a news and weather sharing agreement with WBRC-TV Channel 6, at one time co-owned with 960 AM.
+WERC's transmitter is sited off Arkadelphia Road (U.S. Route 78) near Interstate 20/59 in Birmingham.

 History

 Early years

 The forerunner of WERC was the first radio station in Birmingham, and the second station in Alabama.
 It signed on the air on May 25, 1925.
 The call sign was WBRC, owned by Birmingham doctor J. C. Bell.
 The call letters stood for Bell Radio Corporation.
 It broadcast with 50 watts power on 1210 kilocycles from a transmitter in Bell's home.
 In 1928, businessman M. D. Smith bought a controlling stake in the station from Bell for $2,000.

 Throughout the 1920s, the station increased its power several times and moved its broadcast frequency.
 It also relocated its studios, eventually moving to the Bankhead Hotel in downtown Birmingham by 1932.
 In 1935, the station became an affiliate of the NBC Red Network, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
 In 1947, WBRC advertised that it "was the first radio station in the Deep South to subscribe to full day and night news wire service--INS".

 Smith died in 1937 and his wife, Eloise, inherited the station.
 She remarried several years later, becoming Eloise Hanna.
 In 1940, she became full owner of WBRC, in an era where it was rare for a woman to serve as a radio executive.
 In 1941, with the enactment of the North American Regional Broadcasting Agreement (NARBA), WBRC moved from 950 to its current home at 960 AM.
 It also increased its fulltime power to 5,000 watts.